oneclickvirt/oneclickvirt.github.io/docs/en/guide/incus/incus_precheck.md

 - CPU: The number of cores should be greater than or equal to 2, otherwise there may be a kernel idling slice cycle resulting in 100% occupancy
 - Memory: At least 512MB of RAM
 - Hard disk: hard disk (system disk) at least 10G
-- Network: Independent IPV4 address, IPV6 is optional, bandwidth can download scripts on the line, the network can connect to the Github raw page on the line
+- Network: dedicated IPv4 address recommended; IPv6 optional; outbound access to GitHub raw content required.

 PS: If the hardware is very good and has a lot of resources, you can use PVE to batch open KVM virtualized VMs [Jump](https://github.com/oneclickvirt/pve)